 Tips to ease the labor pain

 - Epidural analgesia: This is one of the most commonly adopted methods.
-It is a continuous infusion of medicine that goes directly into the epidural space in the spine.
+It is a continuous infusion of a medicine that goes directly into the epidural space in the spine.
 This anesthesia blocks the lower half of the body and makes it numb.

 - Water therapy: This method works for some women in relieving the pain.
 Showerheads or tubs with jets ease the labor pain in some women.
 You can also choose natural water birth.
 Water therapy has proven to be quite effective in the first stage of labor.
 It can help to relieve both pain and anxiety.

-- Visualization and hypnosis: Since a woman’s mind is already paranoid about the labor pain, she feels more pain because it is in her psychology.
+- Visualization and hypnosis: Since a woman’s mind is already paranoid about the labor pain, she feels more pain because it is set in her psychology.
 Guided imagery, hypnotic tracts, and visualization help in relaxing the mother.
 It is like not paying much attention to the pain.

 It is difficult to predict a woman’s labor in advance.
 The intensity of pain varies from mother to mother.
 The best thing is to keep yourself calm and think about the outcome.
 It is going to be a smooth ride if you are strong.